materialsgenomefoundation/workshop/workshop/index.md

-# Software Tool for high-throughput first-principles calculations – DFTTK (December 15, 2022)
+# A Software Tool for high-throughput first-principles calculations – DFTTK (December 15, 2022)

 ## Organizers